kolotaev/dotfiles/README.md

 # My dotfiles

 ## What is it?
 I assume you know what dotfiles are.
-If yet not, go ahead and google it!
+If not yet, go ahead and google it!

 This one is a collection of common dotfiles I stumbled across while surfing github and those emerged from my day-to-day work.